 GRE coaching holds your hand through the process of buying your first investment property.
 If you’re a more experienced investor, GRE coaching helps you assess and evaluate the GRE income-property inventory, to help you decide which geographies are most conducive to your goals.

 Don’t let uncertainty prevent you from taking action, GRE coaching is free.

 Due to ever-changing inventory, many offers are exclusively available through GRE coaching.
-Access off-market deals by getting in touch with GRE’s Investment Coach, Naresh Vissa.
+Access off-market deals by getting in touch with one of GRE’s Investment Coaches.

 You’ll get free help along your journey from: making the offer, submitting earnest money, inspection, appraisal, your management agreement, closing day, and more.

-Naresh Vissa is GRE’s investment coach and an active real estate investor—like a buff personal trainer, he practices what he preaches.
+Naresh Vissa is one of GRE’s investment coaches and an active real estate investor—like a buff personal trainer, he practices what he preaches.